-Young Real Art gallery was established two and a half years ago, and because you have been asking us about what is the process behind the scenes – how do we select art works and artists – we would like to invite you to a backstage tour.
+Young Real Art gallery was established two and a half years ago, and because you have been asking us how we work, we would like to invite you to a backstage tour.
 At Young Real Art the main focus is on quality and all our activities evolve from it: the artist selection, the artwork selection, the presentation and the customer service.

 So what does it take for an artist to become a member of the Young Real Art?
-First of all, the adept must be studying at an art university towards a BA or MA in Fine Art, or must be a recent graduate.
-Jana Lastovka explains why this is important: “I am often confronted with an opinion that an innate talent is enough to become an artist.
-However, according to me, it's not quite true.
-At the university, students have the opportunity to work under the direction of experienced teachers, who are often respected artists.
-They can provide guidance of how to develop artistic skills, carry out independent research, express ideas and opinions, and evaluate the work.
-The students also gain knowledge in a variety of related subjects such as art history and gallery practice.
-All of this leads to the development of a successful artist.”
+First of all, they must be studying at an art university towards a BA or MA in Fine Art, or must be a recent graduate.
+Jana Lastovka explains why this is important: “I am often confronted with an opinion that an innate talent is enough to become an artist, but that is not true.
+At the university, students are working under the direction of experienced teachers, who are often respected artists.
+They provide guidance on how to develop artistic skills, carry out research, express ideas through the chosen media, and evaluate the work.
+The students also gain knowledge subjects such as art history, aesthetics, current affairs and gallery practice.
+All of this leads to the development of anartist.”

-Moreover, apart from the university education, it is important that the artist’s portfolio has something to say to the wide public.
-We intentionally look for artist whose work is highly original, timeless, congenial, and will create positive vibes in your home.
-Currently there are 71 artists represented by the Young Real Art.
-Most of them come form the prestigious Art Universities and Colleges in the Czech Republic, Germany and Slovakia, but also from South Korea.
+Apart from the university education, it is important that the artist’s portfolio has something to say to the wide public.
+Young Real Art intentionally selects artist whose art is original, timeless, congenial, and will create positive vibes in the cusomers home.
+Currently there are 71 artists represented by the Young Real Art, most of whom come form the prestigious Art Universities and Colleges in the Czech Republic, Slovakia and Germany.

 Artists in the post

-Young Real Art gallery was established two and a half years ago, and because you have been asking us about what is the process behind the scenes – how do we select art works and artists – we would like to invite you to a backstage tour.
-The corner stone of Young Real Art the main focus is on quality and all our activities evolve from it: the artist...
+Young Real Art gallery was established two and a half years ago, and because you have been asking us how we work, we would like to invite you to a backstage tour.
+At Young Real Art the main focus is on quality and all our activities evolve from it: the artist...

-Near Staromestske Square in the centre of Prague, the biggest Czech Art Fair called Art Prague took place from 15th to 20th March 2016.
-The Franz Kafka House, where it was held, was offering four floors of the best, Central European, contemporary art.
-Young Real Art didn't...
+Near the Old Town Square in Prague, the biggest Czech Art Fair, Art Prague, took place from 15th to 20th March 2016.
+In Franz Kafka House, where it was held, there were four floors filled with the best, Czech contemporary art.
+Young Real Art didn't miss the...

-When Tatiana Kucharova Foundation - The Beauty of help asked the Young Real Art for help with preparing anexhibition -Ladislav Machacek, The Painter with the White Cane -it was acceptedwith enthusiasm.
-The Beauty of Help Foundation focuses on helping seniors to lead dignified...
+When Tatiana Kucharova Foundation - Beauty of Help asked Young Real Art for help with preparing an exhibition, Ladislav Machacek, Painter with the White Cane, it was accepted with enthusiasm.
+The Beauty of Help Foundation focuses on helping elderly...